 Here are some serving tips:

-Prolonged cooking at high temperatures make them lose flavor.
-Cook the whole pod just for a few minutes in boiling water, and serve with cream vinaigrette as an appetizer.
+Prolonged cooking at high temperatures would makes them lose flavor.
+Poach whole pods just for a few minutes in boiling water, and serve with cream vinaigrette as an appetizer.

 Sautéed snap pea pods served with chicken, duck, and seafood like salmon, shrimp, etc.

 Snap peas contain small amounts of 50 mg/100 of oxalic acid, a naturally-occurring substance found in some vegetables.
 Oxalates may crystallize as oxalate stones in the urinary tract in some people.
 On a comparison note: 100 g of spinach carries 970 mg.